w3c/wpsig/3ds-reqs.md

 ## Background

-EMV&reg; 3-D Secure (EMV 3DS below) helps prevent the unauthorized use of a card online and provides consumers and merchants with the confidence that they are protected from fraud, while also supporting an easy and convenient purchasing experience that reduces the number of declined transactions.
+EMV&reg; 3-D Secure helps prevent the unauthorized use of a card online and provides consumers and merchants with the confidence that they are protected from fraud, while also supporting an easy and convenient purchasing experience that reduces the number of declined transactions.

 EMV 3DS is a fraud-prevention technology that enables consumers to authenticate themselves with their card issuer.
 EMV 3DS supports intelligent, data-driven and risk-based decisioning that encourages frictionless authentication.
 This means that for most transactions, the consumer clicks or taps online and the payment is approved.